lagat24/Greentrace2/README.md

 ## 🌍 Project Overview
 GreenTrace empowers individuals and communities to participate in sustainability efforts by tracking tree-planting activities digitally.
 Users can register, upload photos of planted trees, and view their progress on a dynamic dashboard and leaderboard.
 The system uses AI-based verification to ensure transparency and authenticity.

+✅SDG 13
+GreenTrace directly supports the United Nations Sustainable Development Goals (SDGs), especially SDG 13 (Climate Action) and SDG 15 (Life on Land).
+By enabling individuals and communities to track, verify, and showcase tree-planting activities, GreenTrace promotes environmental stewardship, encourages reforestation, and enhances transparency in climate-positive actions.
+The platform empowers users to contribute to carbon reduction efforts while strengthening accountability and data-driven decision-making for sustainability projects.
 ---

 ## 🚀 Features